iotheo/iotheory/posts/test-post.md

 description: Overcoming
 releaseDate: 2020-02-10
 ---
-Recently, I earned my bachelor’s degree -even though it should've been obtained a long ago- and I'm quite impressed about it.
+Recently, I earned my bachelor’s degree ~~even though it should've been obtained a long ago~~ and I'm quite impressed about it.

 No matter what, everyone should be proud of their achievements, regardless of what happened in the process or how long did it take.